chrisguest75/github-of-life/README.md

 # README
 Demonstrate a full screen game of life using github like tiles.

+NOTE: This was based on a folder from this repo https://github.com/chrisguest75/bootstrap

 TODO:
 * Overlay navigation for initial conditions
 * Turn on and off fade effect